queenofdowntime/square-one/tutorials/tdd-setup.md

 1. Check whether pip3 is installed with: `pip3 --version`
 	1. If you don't see something like `pip 19.0.3 from /usr/local/lib/python3.7/site-packages/pip (python 3.7)`, you will need to install pip with brew: `brew install pip3`.
 	1. Verify that pip3 is now installed with: `pip3 --version`

+#### Golang
+1. Check whether Go is installed with: `go version`
+	1. If you don't see something like `go version go1.13.5 ...`, you will need to [install Go](https://golang.org/doc/install#macos).
+(If you are more experienced, you can download and extract [the tarball](https://golang.org/doc/install#tarball)).
+	1. Close and re-open your terminal app.
+	1. Verify that Go has been installed with the command `go version`.

 #### Git
 1. Check whether `git` is installed with: `git --version`